-(a) whose total assets or EBITDA plus dividends and other distributions received from Infrastructure Project Subsidiaries (as derived from the relevant financial statements) at any relevant time represent no less than 7 per cent. of the total assets or EBITDA plus dividends and other distributions received from Infrastructure Project Subsidiaries (as derived from the relevant financial statements), respectively, of the Reduced Group, as calculated by reference to, in the case of the Reduced Group, the contribution of the Reduced Group to and, in the case of the relevant Subsidiary, its contribution to, in each case, the total assets or EBITDA plus dividends and other distributions received from Infrastructure Project Subsidiaries (as derived from the relevant financial statements) of the Group as determined from the then latest audited consolidated annual accounts of the Issuer prepared in accordance with IFRS-EU provided that, if the then latest audited consolidated accounts of the Issuer show EBITDA plus dividends and other distributions received from Infrastructure Project Subsidiaries as a negative number for the relevant financial period then there shall be substituted for the words "EBITDA plus dividends and other distributions received from Infrastructure Project Subsidiaries" the words "total operating income" (total ingresos de explotación) for the purposes of this definition; or

-(b) to which is transferred all or substantially all of the assets and undertaking of a Subsidiary which, immediately prior to such transfer, is a Material Subsidiary.
+- whose total assets or Adjusted EBITDA plus dividends and other distributions received from (a) Infrastructure Project Subsidiaries (as derived from the relevant financial statements) at any relevant time represent no less than 10 per cent. of the total assets or Adjusted EBITDA plus dividends and other distributions received from Infrastructure Project Subsidiaries (as derived from the relevant financial statements or management report), respectively, of the Reduced Group, as calculated by reference to, in the case of the Reduced Group, the contribution of the Reduced Group to and, in the case of the relevant Subsidiary, its contribution to, in each case, the total assets or Adjusted EBITDA plus dividends and other distributions received from Infrastructure Project Subsidiaries (as derived from the relevant financial statements or management report) of the Group as determined from the then latest audited consolidated annual accounts prepared in accordance with IFRS-EU or management report of the Issuer provided that, if the then latest audited consolidated accounts or management report of the Issuer, as the case may be, show Adjusted EBITDA plus dividends and other distributions received from Infrastructure Project Subsidiaries as a negative number for the relevant financial period then there shall be substituted for the words "Adjusted EBITDA plus dividends and other distributions received from Infrastructure Project Subsidiaries" the words "total operating income" for the purposes of this definition; or - (b) to which is transferred all or substantially all of the assets and undertaking of a Subsidiary which, immediately prior to such transfer, is a Material Subsidiary.